-Hmm, so should we write the blog post for the day?
+Hmm, so should I write the blog post for this week?
 What about my bathroom with its white tiles no longer looking white?
-Oh, I am out of sugar and unless I buy it, I cannot have good tasting tea this evening.
+Oh, I am out of sugar and unless I buy it, I cannot have tea with sugar this evening.
 That reminds me, I am out of milk too.
 I have to get it if I want to avoid having last-minute black tea.
 Okay, so in summary, I must write the blog post, clean the bathroom and buy milk and sugar.
-Okay, my to-do list is nicely mapped out with a list of things that I want to achieve today.
+Okay, my to-do list is nicely mapped with a list of things I want to achieve today.
 Good job!
-Okay, let’s check Facebook now for just 10 minutes and I will get to my to-do list.
+Okay, let’s check Facebook now for just 10 minutes.
+Then I will get to my to-do list.

-What takes our focus away and what to do about it
+What takes our focus away

 The perils of a to-do list